3 DAYS FROM $999

 Step back in time on car-free Mackinac Island

 Explore the popular retreat of Mackinac Island today.
 With its Revolutionary-era heritage and car-free streets, arriving on the island feels like a true step back in time!
 Revel in the feel of simpler times with a horse-drawn carriage ride through town.
+We’ll anchor just offshore and tender into Mackinac Island.
 Your city tour includes a stop at Fort Mackinac, which was constructed by the British in 1780, taken by the Americans in 1796, and reclaimed by the British at the start of the War of 1812.
 Then, you'll lunch at the historic Grand Hotel, which features the longest porch in the world and has hosted a roster of illustrious guests, including several U.S. presidents, Thomas Edison, and even Mark Twain.
 Next, embark on a Fort Mackinac tour that features a cannon and rifle firing event!

 Spend the rest of the afternoon exploring the village on your own.
 Before dinner this evening, enjoy an onboard lecture by the Grand Hotel Historian.